-Initial clearance requests: Clearance candidates should follow current guidance regarding reporting instructions.
+Initial clearance requests: Clearance candidates should follow current Standard Form 86 (SF-86) Section 21 guidance regarding reporting instructions.
 The issues of potential concern are:

-- · Legal findings of mental incompetence
+- Legal findings of mental incompetence

-- · Court-ordered mental health care
+- Court-ordered mental health care

 - · In-patient mental health care

 - · Certain diagnoses which, by their very nature, may impair judgment or reliability

 - · Self-appraised mental health concerns that could impact judgment or reliability

 Cleared individuals: As with many reportable categories, significant changes to questionnaire responses mandate self-reporting to an individual's security manager or facility security officer.
-Actively cleared individuals who experience one of the examples cited above should report this information to the security office.
+Actively cleared individuals who experience one of the examples cited above after completing their SF-86 are required to report the new information to their security office by filling out an SF-86C.